Enrolment at Northcote High School

 Year 6 to Year 7 Enrolment Timeline for 2019

 Students attending Year 6 in a government primary school are provided with a transition package in April by their current Primary schools.
 Once the Application for Year 7 Placement Form is completed, parents return this to the primary school who will then forward it on to the secondary school listed as the first preference.

 For students attending Catholic and Independent Primary Schools

-Parents of students attending Catholic and Independent primary schools in Year 6 should download a Year 7 2018 Enrolment Inquiry Form (click here) which will be available from 18 April 2017.
-This form needs to be submitted by 4pm, 12 May 2017.
-Parents may email or post the completed Year 7 2018 Enrolment Inquiry Form directly to the Enrolments Officer, Northcote High School, St George’s Rd, Northcote, 3070.
+Parents of students attending Catholic and Independent primary schools in Year 6 should download a Year 7 2019 Enrolment Inquiry Form which will be available in April 2018.
+This form needs to be submitted by 4pm, 11 May 2018.
+Parents may email or post the completed Year 7 2019 Enrolment Inquiry Form directly to the Enrolments Officer, Northcote High School, St George’s Rd, Northcote, 3070.

 Once Northcote High School receives the Application for Year 7 Placement Form, students are enrolled in the priority order listed below, which mirrors the Department of Education Placement Policy.

 Students applying for placement at Northcote High School are enrolled in the following priority order, as per Department of Education guidelines:

 1. Students for whom the school is the designated neighbourhood government school.

 2. Students with a sibling at the same permanent residence who are attending the school at the same time.

 3. Where the regional director has restricted the enrolment, students who reside nearest the school (not applicable to Northcote High School)